bhupinbaral25/Minor-Project-4/README.md

 This is the repository for minor Project-4 of machine learning intership at leaprog.
 Project is based on NLP.

-1) Notebook - All the ipython notebooks used for EDA, visualization and veriication.
+1) Notebook - All the ipython notebooks used for EDA, visualization and verification.

 2)  src - src contain all important scripts with different function for the project